mstocco/mariostoc.co/content/traininglog/20220522-ironman2022-14weeksout.md

 If I thought what I felt on the jog [yesterday](javascript:flick('thu');) was going to lead to today, I would have walked.
 It was raining an I was contemplating running the race in a pair of Nikes that I wore on the course last year during a virtual effort.

-Given how my foot feels today, maybe that wasn't the best idea.

-Apart from that, I felt off today too.
+Apart from that, I **felt off** today too.
 <!---->
-I stayed off my feet most of the day but after work, headed to _Elk Lake_ to get the lay of the land.
+I stayed off that foot most of the day but after work, headed to _Elk Lake_ to get the lay of the land.

 I went through the motion of parking at the designated spot at _Beaver Lake_ and taking the shuttle bus over to the venue at _Hamsterly Beach_; timing the procedure.